 Spicy cumin lamb noodles (or biang biang noodles) is a Chinese stir-fry noodle dish originating in the central northern city of Xi'an, in the Shaanxi province of China.
 It is traditionally made with homemade hand-pulled noodles and delicious stir-fried spicy cumin lamb.

-- lamb shoulder - sliced into ¼ inch stir-fry strips.
+- lamb shoulder - thinly sliced against the grain into ¼ inch stir-fry strips.
+You can also substitute with other meats such as beef sirloin or chicken thigh.

 - dry wheat noodles - I used dry flat noodles, but you can use fresh or dry ones.
-Try fresh homemade hand-pulled noodles.
+Try fresh homemade hand-pulled noodles, ramen noodles, lo mein, or udon.

 - cumin seeds - optional for extra flavour and texture.

-You will also need measuring cups and spoons, mixing bowl, a cooking pot, colander, and a skillet (or wok).
+You will also need measuring cups and spoons, mixing bowl, wok or large skillet, tongs or spatula, a pot for boiling noodles, and a colander.

 How to Make the Best Spicy Cumin Lamb Noodles